 13 - 17 September 2022 at the

-Our next new opera is CHINATOWN, running at the Vancouver Playhouse from 13 – 17 September 2022.
+CHINATOWN ran at the Vancouver Playhouse from 13 – 17 September 2022.
 Its libretto is by Madeleine Thien, music by Alice Ping Yee Ho, and Hoisan translation by Paul Yee.

 Our new opera is a story of family and neighbourhood, racism and resistance, history and tomorrow.
 In two acts and two hours it examines six characters, two families, and a chorus of male ghosts, from the building of the CPR through to our own times.
 It deals with violence and despair, the Head Tax, the Exclusion Act, paper sons, and paper promise.